mgzrobles/trailing_slash/README.txt

 What is it?
 -----------
-Adds trailing slashes to all Drupal generated URLs.
+Adds trailing slashes to all Drupal generated clean URLs.
 For example: example.com/user/.

 How do I install it?